Best UK Poker Sites

 Third-party processors like Neteller and Skrill, prepaid gift cards, wire transfers … the ways to get money online with a UK poker site are plentiful and secure.

+For those that live in the UK there’s another major benefit to playing on a UK-licensed poker site – tax-free winnings.
 Thanks to an EU rule against double taxation passed in 2001, EU citizens who make a profit at a European casino do not have to pay taxes on their winnings.